Phenomenology (philosophy): Lifeworld

 The lifeworld (German: Lebenswelt) is the "world" each one of us lives in.
 One could call it the "background" or "horizon" of all experience, and it is that on which each object stands out as itself (as different) and with the meaning it can only hold for us.
 According to Husserl, the lifeworld is both personal and intersubjective (it is then called a "homeworld"), and, as such, it avoids the threat of solipsism.

-In his 2002 book entitled Derrida and Husserl: The Basic Problem of Phenomenology, American academic and author Leonard Lawlor uses the term "life-ism" to refer to a unified field within the philosophy of Maurice Merleau-Ponty, Jacques Derrida, Gilles Deleuze, Martin Heidegger and Michel Foucault, that focuses on life and death, involving concepts such as Edmund Husserl's Erlebnis and Henri Bergson's Élan vital.
-This is echoed by Michael R. Kelly in his 2016 book Phenomenology and the Problem of Time in which he wrote that there is a certain lifeism in French Phenomenology from the 1940s onwards, citing as examples Jean-Paul Sartre's Transcendence of the Ego which influenced Deleuze, Merleau-Ponty's idea of latent intentionality, the flesh, wild-being; Michel Henry's monolith on life that starts with his Essence of Manifestation, and Jean-Luc Marion's Being Given.
+In his 2002 book entitled Derrida and Husserl: The Basic Problem of Phenomenology, American academic and author Leonard Lawlor uses the term "life-ism" to refer to a unified field within the philosophy of Maurice Merleau-Ponty, Jacques Derrida, Gilles Deleuze, Martin Heidegger and Michel Foucault, that focuses on life and death, involving concepts such as Edmund Husserl's Erlebnis and Henri Bergson's élan vital.
+This is echoed by Michael R. Kelly in his 2016 book Phenomenology and the Problem of Time in which he wrote that there is a certain life-ism in French phenomenology from the 1940s onwards, citing as examples Jean-Paul Sartre's Transcendence of the Ego which influenced Deleuze, Merleau-Ponty's idea of latent intentionality, the flesh, wild-being; Michel Henry's monolith on life that starts with his Essence of Manifestation, and Jean-Luc Marion's Being Given.